-- 5.4.1.
-A female factory employee shall be allowed 12 weeks (84) days leave with pay if the confinement results in the issue of a live child and the employee has no child or has one child at the date of such confinement. - 5.4.2.
-In case she has two or more children or where confinement does not result in the issue of a live child, she shall be allowed 6 weeks (42 days) leave with pay. - 5.4.3.
-An employee is entitled to utilize leave up to a maximum of 14 days prior to confinement and the balance of leave after confinement. - 5.4.4.
-A female office employee shall be granted maternity leave with pay for 84 working days on the above basis.
-However, such leave shall be in addition to other paid leave/holidays she is entitled to. - 5.4.5.
-Payament for period of leave to be made on the basis of monthly salary on the normal pay day. - 5.4.6.
-A factory employee who is nursing a child under one year of age is entitled to in any period of nine hours two nursing intervals at such times as she may require.
-Each nursing interval so provided shall be-

-(a) not less than thirty, (30) minutes where a creche or other suitable place for nursing of the children is provided by the employer for the nursing of children.

-(b) not less than one (01) hour where a creche or other suitable place is not provided by the employer for the nursing of children.
-The nursing interval shall be in addition to the intervals provided for meals/rest.

-- 5.4.7.
-Office employees are not entitled to nursing intervals, but employers are encouraged to consider granting the same facility as in the case of factory employees. - (5.A) For the purposes of Sections (2), (3), (4) and (5) of the Manual, an employee who is engaged in any trade for which no Wages Board has been established shall deemed to be an employee governed by the decisions of the Wages Board for the Garment Manufacturing Trade.
+- 5.4.1 A female factory employee shall be allowed 84 working days leave with pay if the confinement results in the issue of a live child.
+(In addition to the other paid leave / holidays she is entitled) - 5.4.2 In the event of a confinement not resulting in the birth of a live child, the female employee shall be entitled to 42 working days leave with pay. - 5.4.3 An employee is entitled to utilize leave up to a maximum of 14 days prior to confinement and balance of leave after confinement. - 5.4.4 A female office employee shall be granted maternity leave with pay for 84 working days or 42 working days on the above basis. - 5.4.5 Payment for period of leave to be made on the basis of monthly salary on the normal pay day. - 5.4.6 A factory or office employee who is nursing a child under one year of age is entitled to in any period of nine hours two nursing intervals at such times as she may require, each nursing interval so provided shall be - (a) not less than thirty (30) minutes where crèche or other suitable place for nursing of the children is provided by the employer for the nursing of children. - (b) not less than (01) hour where crèche or other suitable place is not provided by the employer for the nursing of children.
+The nursing interval shall be in addition to the intervals provided for meals / rest. - (5.A) For the purposes of Sections (2), (3), (4) and (5) of the Manual, an employee who is engaged in any trade for which no Wages Board has been established shall deemed to be an employee governed by the decisions of the Wages Board for the garment Manufacturing Trade.